companieshouse/common-web-java/README.md

 # common-web-java
 Shared code and resources for Java web applications.

+Things To consider
+--

++ Always make sure any code changes you make get copied across to `main-8` (compatible with Java 8) also to `main` (compatible with Java 17)

 ## Requirements
 In order to build the library locally you will need the following:
 - [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)